themonstersd13/WCEHackathon2025_CodingMonsters/README.md

-# Multi-Video Processing with OpenCV
+# Smart Traffic Signal Management

 This project demonstrates how to process multiple videos simultaneously using OpenCV.
 The script applies background subtraction to detect moving objects in each video stream.
+Controls traffic signals with the help of an Arduino Uno.

 ## Features
 - Reads multiple video files.
 - Applies background subtraction using OpenCV's `createBackgroundSubtractorMOG2`.
 - Displays processed video frames with moving objects highlighted.
+- Controls traffic signals with the help of an Arduino Uno.

 ## Prerequisites
 Ensure you have the following installed on your system:
 - Python 3.x
 - OpenCV
 - NumPy
+- Pyserial

 ## Installation
 1. **Install Python** (if not already installed)